M-Gabriela/stock-analysis/README.md

 *Fig. 1 Tickers Difference between AllStockAnalysis and AllStockAnalysis_Refactored.*

-We went from 0.625 seconds for the year 2018 to 0.1054688 seconds with the refactored code when measuring the code performance.
+As a result, we went from 0.625 seconds for the year 2018 to 0.1054688 seconds with the refactored code when measuring the code performance.
 And from 0.625 seconds for the year 2017 vs. 0.109375 seconds with the refactored code.
 See Fig 2 - Refactored 2017 Results & Fig 3 - Refactored 2018 Results.

 ![image_name](Resources/VBA_Challenge_2017.png)
 *Fig. 2 - Refactored 2017 Results*